aaronpowell/aaronpowell.github.io/src/documents/posts/2013-01-07-thoughts-on-typescript.md

---- cson
+---
   title: "Thoughts on TypeScript"
   metaTitle: "Thoughts on TypeScript"
   description: "Some of my impressions from trying to implement something in TypeScript"
   revised: "2013-01-07"
   date: "2013-01-07"
-tags: ["javascript","typescript"]
+  tags:
+    - "javascript"
+    - "typescript"
   migrated: "true"
-urls: ["/javascript/thoughts-on-typescript"]
+  urls:
+    - "/javascript/thoughts-on-typescript"
-summary: """
+  summary: ""

-"""
 ---
 When [TypeScript](http://typescriptlang.org) was announced I was pretty skeptical of it.
 I've been doing JavaScript development for a while now, I know many of the ins and outs of JavaScript development and I've never seen any problem with the syntax or the lack of type system.